Jubatian/rrpge-spec/specs/mix_arch.rst

 Note that sample fetching this way is always one sample ahead.
-The PRAM cell offset at source fetches is 32 bits (one cell) ahead compared to the sample pointer (it may be generated from the sample pointer in this manner).
+The PRAM cell offset at source fetches is 32 bits (one cell) ahead compared to the sample pointer (it may be generated from the sample pointer in this manner, or if realized with a separate register, its increments may be tied to the left shifts of the 64 bit source input register).

 Then the main processing is started, performing as many processing cycles (sample pairs) as required.
 The logic of a processing cycle is as follows: